gymrek-lab/CITRUS/doc/user_guide.md

 ## Operator Nodes

 Operator nodes take as input the output from one or more nodes and apply some function to them to produce a new set of values.
-These nodes can be used to model thinks like weights, interactions, dominance relationships, and noise.
+These nodes can be used to model things like weights, interactions, dominance relationships, and noise.
 Operator nodes fall into two classes based on how they handle input haplotype-level tuples of values.

 ### Haplotype Combine Operators

-Haplotype combine operators are used to model interactions between haplotypes to combine them into a single person-level matix.
+Haplotype combine operators are used to model interactions between haplotypes to combine them into a single person-level matrix.
 These operators model things like dominance, recessiveness, and additivity.
 They take as input only haplotype-level tuples of values and apply some function to the to produce a single `n x m` matrix of values.
 An example of the output from an AdditiveCombine haplotype combine operator is below.

 ```python
 # Input values